-Katie Dickinson is a Research Scientist in the Center for Science and Technology Policy Research and a Project Scientist at the National Center for Atmospheric Research.
+Katie Dickinson is an Assistant Professor in the Colorado School of Public Health's Department of Environmental and Occupational Health, located on the University of Colorado's Anschutz Medical Campus.
 An environmental economist by training, her interdisciplinary research examines human behaviors and decision making in the face of environmental and health risks.
 She is particularly interested in the role of social interactions and social networks in shaping risk perceptions and behaviors.
-Katie received BS and MS degrees in Earth Systems from Stanford University, and a Ph.D. from the Nicholas School of the Environment at Duke University in 2008.
-She was a RWJ Health and Society scholar at the University of Wisconsin from 2008 to 2010.

 Lisa Dilling is Assistant Professor of Environmental Studies and a Fellow of the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado Boulder.
 She studies decision making, the use of information and science policies related to climate change, adaptation, and carbon management.
 Her current projects examine drought in urban water systems, water governance and climate change, municipal adaptation to hazards, and public lands management in the context of climate change.
 She has authored numerous articles and is co-editor of the book, Creating a Climate for Change: Communicating climate change and facilitating social change from Cambridge University Press.